lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verse 13.** *Thy name, O LORD, endureth for ever.*

-1\.As *the embodiment of perfection* :God's attributes and glory.
+1\.
+As *the embodiment of perfection* :God's attributes and glory.

-2\.As *the object of veneration* :"Holy and reverent is his name."
+2\.
+As *the object of veneration* :"Holy and reverent is his name."

-3\.As *the cause of salvation* :"For my name's sake", etc.
+3\.
+As *the cause of salvation* :"For my name's sake", etc.

-4\.As *the centre of attraction* :"In his name shall the Gentiles trust."
+4\.
+As *the centre of attraction* :"In his name shall the Gentiles trust."
 "Our desire is to the remembrance of thy name."
 "Where two or three are gathered in my name", etc.

-5\.As *a plea in supplication* :"For thy name's sake, pardon", etc. "Hitherto ye have asked nothing in my name."
+5\.
+As *a plea in supplication* :"For thy name's sake, pardon", etc. "Hitherto ye have asked nothing in my name."

-6\.As *a warrant for action* :"Whatsoever ye do, do all in the name", etc.
+6\.
+As *a warrant for action* :"Whatsoever ye do, do all in the name", etc.

-7\.As *a refuge in tribulation* :"The name of the Lord is a strong tower: the righteous runneth into it, and is safe."
+7\.
+As *a refuge in tribulation* :"The name of the Lord is a strong tower: the righteous runneth into it, and is safe."
 "I have kept them in thy name."

-8\.As *a mark of glorification* :"I will write upon him the name of my God."
+8\.
+As *a mark of glorification* :"I will write upon him the name of my God."

-9\.As *a terror to transgressors* :"My name is dreadful among the heathen."— *W. J.*
+9\.
+As *a terror to transgressors* :"My name is dreadful among the heathen."— *W. J.*

 **Verse 14.** *The LORD will judge his people.* Others would like to do it, but must not.
 The world has seven judgment days in every week, but shall not be able to condemn the saints.
 He himself will judge.
 How will he judge them

-1\.Their persons, as to whether they are in or out of Christ.
+1\.
+Their persons, as to whether they are in or out of Christ.

-2\.Their principles, as to whether they are genuine or spurious.
+2\.
+Their principles, as to whether they are genuine or spurious.

-3\.Their prayers, as to whether they are availing or useless.
+3\.
+Their prayers, as to whether they are availing or useless.

-4\.Their profession, as to whether it is true or false.
+4\.
+Their profession, as to whether it is true or false.

-5\.Their procedure, as to whether it is good or bad.— *W. J.*
+5\.
+Their procedure, as to whether it is good or bad.— *W. J.*

 **Verse 14.**

-1\.The position of believers his people.
+1\.
+The position of believers his people.

-2\.The discipline of God's family.
+2\.
+The discipline of God's family.

-3\.The tenderness of the Lord to them.
+3\.
+The tenderness of the Lord to them.

-4\.The safety of believers: they are still the Lord's.
+4\.
+The safety of believers: they are still the Lord's.

 **Verse 15.** *Silver and gold.* These are idols in our own land, among worldlings, and with some professors.
 Show the folly and wickedness of loving riches, and the evils which come of it.